Granjow/serial-half-duplex/README.md

 Constructor. `args` allows to configure

-* `delimiter` which makrs the end of a response
+* `delimiter` which marks the end of a response

 #### sendAndReceive( cmd : Buffer, timeout : number ) : Promise&lt;Buffer&gt;

 Send a command and wait for an answer.

 The timeout is in milliseconds.
+It is required because serial communication does not specify a request/response protocol and we just *assume* the client will respond within a defined amount of time (but it might not reply at all, for example because it is disconnected).

 #### send( cmd : Buffer ) : Promise&lt;void&gt;